 Table 2.
-Morphological comparison of Staurastrum pseudoplanctonicum, S. planctonicum and S. pingue based on own field data and data from the literature. - Mean values are in bold face; 1 according to Grönblad (1942), 2 according to Lenzenweger (1996); spine-length-ratio: ratio between a small spine and the longest spine; n =number of individuals measured.
+Morphological comparison of Staurastrum pseudoplanctonicum, S. planctonicum and S. pingue based on own field data and data from the literature. - Mean values are in bold face; according to Grönblad (1942), according to Lenzenweger (1996); spine-length-ratio: ratio between a small spine and the longest spine; n = number of individuals measured.

-Spines (number) Spines (morphology) Spine length [μm] Spine-length-ratio Opening of isthmus Pairs of verrucae S. pseudoplanctonicum Lake Garda 4 robust 2.9 -4 -4.7 (n = 24) c.
-1 triangular (2-)3-4 S. pseudoplanctonicum Bautzen Reservoir 4 robust 2.3 -3.6 -4.7 (n =50) c.
-1 triangular 4 S. planctonicum Sweden (Teiling 1946) 3 robust qualitatively described 0.5 -0.6 -0.9 (n =6) round1 2 S. planctonicum Wupper Reservoir 3 robust 2-3.5-4.7 $(n=12)$ 0.5 -0.7 -0.9 (n = 13) round 2 S. planctonicum Lake Garda 3 robust 2- 3.2 -4.5 (n = 12) 0.5 -0.6 -0.8 (n =6) round 2 S. pingue Sweden (Teiling 1942) 4 narrow ? c.
-1 triangular 2 2 trum planctonicum, mentioning three to four spines for S. planctonicum, which does not only contradict our results but also Teiling's (1946, 1947) diagnosis and species concept.
+Spines (number) Spines (morphology) Spine length [μm] Spine-length-ratio Opening of isthmus Pairs of verrucae S. pseudoplanctonicum Lake Garda 4 robust 2.9 -4 -4.7 ( n =24) c.
+1 triangular (2-)3-4 S. pseudoplanctonicum Bautzen Reservoir 4 robust 2.3- 3.6 -4.7 ( n =50) c.
+1 triangular 4 S. planctonicum Sweden (Teiling 1946) 3 robust qualitatively described 0.5- 0.6 -0.9 ( n =6) round 2 S. planctonicum Wupper Reservoir 3 robust 2- 3.5 -4.7 ( n =12) 0.5- 0.7 -0.9 ( n =13) round 2 S. planctonicum Lake Garda 3 robust 2- 3.2 -4.5 ( n =12) 0.5- 0.6 -0.8 ( n =6) round 2 S. pingue Sweden (Teiling 1942) 4 narrow ? c.
+1 triangular 2 trum planctonicum, mentioning three to four spines for S. planctonicum, which does not only contradict our results but also Teiling's (1946, 1947) diagnosis and species concept.
 Coesel synonymised S. manfeldtii var. planctonicum Lütkem. ex Grönblad, nom. illeg. with S. planctonicum Teiling.
 This variety was described two times in 1942, partly on the basis of Lütkemüller's observations and both publications included cells with three- and fourspined processes: S. manfeldtii var. planctonicum Ruttner and S. manfeldtii var. planctonicum Lütkem. ex Grönblad, nom. illeg. (see Silva 1997+ and Grönblad 1942: 43 "Nachtrag").
 Messikommer (1942) published Ruttner's diagnosis, including "am Ende 3- bis 4-dornig" and a figure of "authentic material", which was in Ruttner's but not in Lütkemüller's hands when published.
 Grönblad (1942) published Lütkemüller's diagnosis and fig. 1-3, which clearly belongs to Lütkemüller's taxon, whereas fig. 4-6 are of doubtful affiliation.
 Both publications provided overlapping but not identical variety concepts.
 Later, Teiling (1946) described his S. planctonicum independently, based on Swedish material with a species concept narrower than the cited variety concepts.

 In the current discussion of species concepts there are different lines of reasoning.
 All authors agree that the lack of sexual reproduction hampers a biological species concept (Coesel & Krienitz 2008; Kouwets 2008).
 On the other hand this lack of sexual reproduction of haploid taxa might be the basis for the development of microspecies in the genus Staurastrum, as argued by Coesel & Joosten (1996).
 Taxonomy of desmids, especially in Staurastrum, is characterized by two tendencies: underestimation and overestimation of taxonomic relevant features (Coesel & Krienitz 2008; Gontcharov & Melkonian 2005; Kouwets 2008).
 Whereas the first leads to wide species concepts, overlooking "cryptic" or morphologically almost similar sibling species, the latter leads to a flood of new names.
+If these names are infraspecific names, they influence the species concept of the originally described species they are linked with, as pointed out by Kouwets (2008).
+In general, names are taxonomically meaningless, if established on environmentally induced or genetically unstable characters, but meaningful if they serve for a better understanding of the organisms' diversity.
+Narrow species concepts might hinder a comprehensive view on a species, whereas all-too-wide species concepts result in information loss.